Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/04-dfs.md

 <!-- ======================= END CHALLENGE ======================= -->

-Depth first search has a number of applications in graph problems including:

-- Checking if a graph is connected
-- Detecting a cycle in a graph
-- Finding a path in a maze where there is only one correct path
-- Scheduling jobs based on dependencies on other jobs

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->